Skip to main content

 If you live in Klamath County, you may also seek financial assistance from the Klamath County Well Assistance Fund.

-If you apply to other grant programs, you may be disqualified from future WARRF funding opportunities.
+If you apply to other grant programs, you will be disqualified from receiving WARRF funding.